customizable counter

 Liame to Be Honored by PAWS of Bainbridge Island and North Kitsap as “Hero Dog” for inspiring Service Dog Academy, West Seattle’s Premier Dog Training Facility.

-On May 19th Liame, Service Dog Academy’s first student, will be officially honored as a “Community Hero” for inspiring the creation of Service Dog Academy and personally helping over 525 dogs in the Puget Sound region as well as thousands online through our free dog training advice youtube channel.
+On May 19th Liame, Service Dog Academy’s first student, was officially honored as a “Community Hero” for inspiring the creation of Service Dog Academy and personally helping over 525 dogs in the Puget Sound region as well as thousands online through our free dog training advice youtube channel.
 PAWS of Bainbridge Island and North Kitsap will hold an elegant, red carpet presentation, Spotlight on Community Hero Pets, will honor recipients in six categories, including search and rescue, law enforcement, therapy, military, and service animals.

-To purchase tickets to the awards ceremony, to be presented in conjunction with the annual PAWS of Bainbridge Island and North Kitsap benefit dinner auction, click here.
 To help PAWS of Bainbridge Island and North Kitsap continue its mission to help homeless animals donate here.

 Diabetic Alert Dog Program and Students Featured on King 5s New Day Northwest